phthom/icpmn320/7-Istio.md

 Create a new YAML file named **bookinfo.yaml** to save the Bookinfo application manifest.

-This file is located in
+This file is located in the instructor's GitHub.

 **Don't create the kurbenetes resources yet**.